-The War of 1812 is often referred to as the Second War of Independence because it was yet another war with Britain for control over North American trade.
-Although the war didn’t take place in Massachusetts, many citizens of Massachusetts fought and died in the war.
+The War of 1812 was the result of British interference in North American trade.
+Although the war didn’t take place in Massachusetts, a number of skirmishes occurred in the state and many citizens of Massachusetts fought and died in the war.

-Massachusetts in the Civil War
+Massachusetts in the Civil War:

 Many Massachusetts women also served as nurses in the war.
 Massachusetts’ manufacturing industry provided many supplies to the Union army such as weapons, blankets, clothing and tents.

 After the industrial revolution began in the 19th century, mills and factories began sprouting up so quickly in Massachusetts that it soon became the hub of the manufacturing industry in America.

 The revenue brought into the state by industrialization vastly improved the state’s infrastructure, facilities and employment and business opportunities.
 This led to state-of-the-art hospitals and schools, improved transportation methods and a higher quality of life for Massachusetts residents.

 Manufacturing was the dominant industry in Massachusetts until the turn of the century when the industry slowly declined as more and more manufacturing jobs migrated to the south were operating costs were much cheaper.